poempelfox/foxstaub2018/README.md

   just fine with using normal jumper wire connectors.
 * Two "Marley HT" pipe bends are used as the case, as in the luftdaten.info project.
   However, the DN75 size they recommend wasn't available, so I used DN90 instead.
-* "Goal Zero Guide 10 Plus Power Bank" for storing the power
+* 12V AGM battery for storing the power (I used a "Offgridtec AGM Solar Batterie
+  extrem zyklenfest 12 Ah 12V" off Amazon)
-* (5m) Micro USB power cable for getting the power from the power bank to the sensor
+* (5m) Micro USB power cable for getting the power from the battery to the sensor
-* FIXME solarzelle und schaltung
+* solar charge controller with USB output (I used a "LS0512EU 5A" off Amazon)
+* a solar panel big enough to charge the battery even when it's not sunny (I
+  used a "Suaoki Solar Autobatterie Panel Ladegeraet 18W 18V" off Amazon)
+* (5m) cable for connecting the solar panel to the charge controller
+* fuse to prevent short circuits from making things go up in smoke

 ## Power